 Structure and Function

-The flexor retinaculum begins when the longitudinally oriented fibers of the forearm's antebrachial fascia fibers abruptly thicken and change direction.
-The fibers change orientation to a transverse orientation.
-The flexor retinaculum thickens proximally to distally, ranging in thickness from 1.5 mm to 6.0 mm.
-The structure is about 3 centimeters long and about 2.5 centimeters wide.
-The flexor retinaculum attaches laterally and medially to the carpals bone.
-Specifically, the flexor retinaculum attaches to the scaphoid tuberosity and trapezial ridge radially and the pisiform and the hook of hamate ulnarly.
-The flexor retinaculum forms the carpal tunnel's volar boundary, while the carpal bones form the dorsal boundary.
+The flexor retinaculum begins when the longitudinally-oriented fibers of the antebrachial fascial fibers of the forearm abruptly thicken and change direction to a transverse orientation.
+The flexor retinaculum thickens proximally to distally, ranging in thickness from 1.5 mm to 6.0 mm. and is about 3 centimeters long and about 2.5 centimeters wide.
+The flexor retinaculum attaches laterally and medially to the carpal bones.
+Specifically, the flexor retinaculum attaches to the scaphoid tuberosity and trapezial ridge on the radial side and the pisiform, and the hook of hamate on the ulnar side.
+The flexor retinaculum forms the carpal tunnel's volar (anterior) boundary, while the carpal bones form the dorsal boundary.
 Contained below the flexor retinaculum within the carpal tunnel are the four flexor digitorum superficialis tendons, the four flexor digitorum profundus tendons, the single flexor pollicis tendon, as well as the median nerve.

-Its front face gives rise to some muscles of the eminence thenar and of the eminence hypothenar and is related to the tendon of the long palmar muscle that adheres to it.
+The anterior surface of the flexor retinaculum gives rise to some muscles of the thenar and hypothenar eminences.
+The tendon of the palmaris longus adheres to it, although it should be noted that this muscle is absent in approximately 14 percent of the population.
 The upper margin continues in the palmar carpal ligament, and the lower margin merges with the palmar aponeurosis.

 Its principal function is to serve as a pulley for the carpal flexor muscles and stabilize the carpal system's morphology.